amoe/acceleratedcpp/chapter-notes.md

 So basically provide accessors on a JIT basis and question whether behaviour could be moved into the class.
 This will always be subjective.

+An automatically generated constructor is called a "synthesized constructor" in ACPP.

+Primitives are 'default-initialized' meaning that they can contain garbage (dangerous).
+Containers are either empty or 'value-initialized' which means they get zero values.

+Initializer lists will execute before the body of constructors.
+Hence, if you assign in the constructor body explicitly you are overwriting the value that was initialized before.
+ALWAYS initialize built-in types.
+Anything else will be implicitly value-initialized.